[From the scene] A sense of unease clouds Kuala Lumpur over killing

 At the General Hospital of Kuala Lumpur, a big crowd of journalists have been waiting anxiously for press briefings on Kim Jong-nam’s autopsy, which was conducted on Feb.
 15 but offered little concrete details about his death.

-At the University of Malaya campus, Korean exchange student Kim Min-sung said his Malaysian friends felt chagrined by the charade of Pyongyang, as North Korean Ambassador to Malaysia Kang Chol denounced the country’s handling of the investigation and alleged there was “collusion” with Pyongyang’s enemies.
+At the University of Malaya campus, Korean exchange student Kim Min-sung said his Malaysian friends were chagrined by the Pyongyang’s charade, as North Korean Ambassador to Malaysia Kang Chol denounced the country’s handling of the investigation and alleged there was “collusion” with Pyongyang’s enemies.

-Malaysia has traditionally pursued a diplomacy of neutrality, but with North Korea that might change because of this incident, local student Suhazlin Mohamad Maswari said.
+Malaysia has traditionally pursued diplomacy via neutrality, but with North Korea that might change because of this incident, local student Suhazlin Mohamad Maswari said.

-“By not taking sides, Malaysia had managed to keep good relations even with countries like North Korea.”
+“By not taking sides, Malaysia had managed to keep good relations even with countries like North Korea,” she said.
+“We could be perceived as slow in handling international issues, but that is because we want to do things thoroughly.”